Vaibhav1506/Calculus-and-Graphical-Functions-Visualization/README.md

-# Calculus-Functions-Visualization-Python-MySql-Connectivity-Project
+# Calculus & Graphical Visualization of Function in Python MySql Connectivity
-We used Python and MySql to showcase a tiny yet significant part of the beautiful yet mysterious field of Mathematics - Calculus.
+A project where we used Python and MySql to showcase a tiny yet significant part of the beautiful yet mysterious field of Mathematics - Calculus.

 ## Coming Soon
 - Documentation